guilhermebkel/gbkel-notes/setup/setting-up-captain-rover.md

 # Setting up Captain Rover

-1. Create a instance on a cloud service.
+1. Create an instance on a cloud service.

 2. Enable access to the following ports to that instance (on AWS you do that on the security groups): **80,443,3000,996,7946,4789,2377**.